 Colitis and Gastrointestinal Perforation.
 Colitis and gastrointestinal perforation, including fatal outcomes, have been reported in patients receiving MEKINIST.
 Monitor patients closely for colitis and gastrointestinal perforations.

-Venous Thromboembolism.
+Venous Thromboembolic Events.
 Advise patients to seek medical care immediately if they develop symptoms of deep venous thrombosis (DVT) or pulmonary embolism (PE), such as shortness of breath, chest pain, or arm or leg swelling.
 Permanently discontinue TAFINLAR and MEKINIST for life-threatening PE.
 Withhold MEKINIST for uncomplicated DVT and PE for up to 3 weeks; if improved, MEKINIST may be resumed at a lower dose.

 Cardiomyopathy.
 Cardiomyopathy, including cardiac failure, can occur.
 Assess left ventricular ejection fraction before treatment with TAFINLAR and MEKINIST, after 1 month of treatment, then every 2 to 3 months thereafter.